jnarboux/PA_a_priori_analysis/README.md

 ## Case study

-For formalize the following two exercises using several proof assistants:
+For formalize the following two exercises using several proof assistants.

 Given f:A→B and C⊆A, show that C⊆f^(-1) (f(C)).